 Throw Pillows Accessories are a teen’s best friend!
-The Emoji throw pillows are very popular right now, and they add some personality to the bedroom!
+The Emoji throw pillows add some personality to their room.

 Books.
 I’m a huge fan of buying books.
-Find out some of their favorite authors, and stick a book or two into the basket, right next to the Dove® Milk Chocolate Bunnies.
-They can read and have a snack at the same time!
-Snacks and a good book?
-No brainer for sure!
+Find out some of their favorite authors, and stick a book or two into the basket.

 Still stumped?
 Here are a few more suggestions:

 - Body Spray.
 Teens are all into their looks and how they smell.
 Buying a small bottle of cologne is something they will appreciate and use!